8000 Support Services

 8400 TRANSPORTATION

 The Board of Education shall provide student transportation to and from school at least to the minimum extent required by Education Law.
 The transportation system of the district shall fulfill all legal requirements imposed by state and federal laws.
-The overall transportation program of the district shall be under the direction of the Transportation Supervisor who shall be responsible to the Superintendent of Schools through the School Business Administrator.
+The overall transportation program of the district shall be under the direction of the Transportation Supervisor who shall be responsible to the Superintendent through the School Business Administrator.

 Adopted April 10, 1989